slightknack/slightknack.dev/content/blog/rust-cycles.md

 3. Use interior mutability (`Rc`, `Weak`, `RefCell`).
 4. ???

-> Aside: The fourth item is a mystery box whose contents you can probably guess from the title of this post.
+> **Aside:** The fourth item is a mystery box whose contents you can probably guess from the title of this post.

 Each of these above methods has its pros and cons; let's go through each one.

 # Usafe
 While fast, `unsafe` is, well, unsafe.
-It's easy to mess up the implementation of cyclic data structures, and if you rely on `unsafe`, there's nothing that will stop you  If you want a guide to writing linked lists and other similar datastructures using unsafe Rust, check out [*Too Many Lists*](https://rust-unofficial.github.io/too-many-lists/).
+It's easy to mess up the implementation of cyclic data structures.
+Using     `unsafe`, there's nothing to ensure that your implementation is correct.

+I won't go into `unsafe` now, as there will be plenty of `unsafe` later, but if you want a guide to writing safe linked lists and other similar datastructures in unsafe Rust, check out [*Too Many Lists*](https://rust-unofficial.github.io/too-many-lists/).

 # Another level of indirection
 Using another level of indirection, like a typed arena, is probably the most common battle-tested technique nowadays.
 The traditional method of a `Vec<T>` with a typed index handle is pretty self-explanatory: